 The American Dream (This doesn’t explicitly mention systemic racism however the earlier video explained why minorities are more likely to live in low income housing and why it’s harder for them to get a better education)

 EDIT: After writing this piece, I came across another video I would really like everyone to watch.
-She says things in here that I have tried (and usually failed) to touch on without coming across as offensive because as a white man I worry about how it will be taken.
+While I don’t agree with everything, she says some things in here that I have tried (and usually failed) to touch on without coming across as offensive because as a white man I worry about how it will be taken.
 It also tells another side of the story I had not previously heard.